Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsubsection{Internet-of-Vehicular (IoV) Networks}

-~\\ IoV has recently emerged as a key enabler for intelligent transportation systems (ITSs), combining two main concepts, namely, vehicle networking and vehicle intelligence \cite{[4.22]}.
-Within this context, the IoV paradigm aims to realise smart information interaction between a vehicle and all network entities with the aim of reducing accidents, alleviating traffic congestion, enabling remote positioning and navigation, and realising smart parking services \cite{[4.23]}.
-By leveraging advanced vehicles computation capabilities, vehicular intelligence can be realised through the exploitation of DL algorithms, cloud and edge computing, and big data analytics.
-The rapidly increasing number of smart vehicles and the accelerated evolution of IoV networks open new challenges, attributed to the enormous amount of data and network traffic produced, exchanged, and managed in future ITS.
-Moreover, the inherent mobility and the heterogeneity characteristics of different vehicles in IoV systems substantially exacerbate the communication management and coordination difficulty in such networks.
-Also, the data exchange and storage platforms of IoV need to be decentralised, distributed, and scalable in order to cater for the future growth of IoV and completely realise the full potential of ITS.
+~\\ IoV has recently emerged as a key enabler for intelligent transportation systems (ITSs), combining two key concepts, namely, vehicle networking and intelligence \cite{[4.22]}.
+Within this context, the IoV paradigm aims to achieve smart information interaction between a vehicle and all network entities.
+Whereas vehicle computation capabilities realise vehicular intelligence by exploiting DL algorithms, cloud and edge computing, and big data analytics.

 \paragraph{\textbf{FL in ITS}} Communication reliability and latency are particularly significant in ITSs, owing to the severe consequences that might affect human safety.
-The proposed work in \cite{[34]} exploits the integration of FL with blockchain to realise a distributed, privacy-aware, and efficient model design for autonomous vehicular networks.
-The heterogeneity nature of the vehicles in ITSs is particularly appealing for FL applications, in which the heterogeneous data of different nodes helps to improve the model accuracy by incorporating all network scenarios experienced by different vehicles.
-Nevertheless, the iterative learning process of FL in ITSs may result in slow model convergence, which is unsuitable for autonomous vehicular networks, which necessitates extremely-low latency for fast decision making.
-Samarakoon \emph{et al}. have studied the use of FL setting within the context of URLLC in vehicular networks in their works \cite{[9.2]} and \cite{[9.3]}.
-These works mainly focus on proposing a distributed joint transmit power and resource allocation framework that can reduce the power consumption of vehicular users while ensuring low-latency communications.
-The proposed procedure minimises vehicles’ queue length without increasing energy consumption through collaborative model training performed in vehicles with the assistance of roadside units to perform model aggregation.
+The proposed work in \cite{[34]} exploits the integration of FL with blockchain to realise a distributed, privacy-aware, and efficient model designed for autonomous vehicular networks.
+The diverse nature of the vehicles in ITSs is particularly appealing for FL applications.
+The heterogeneous data helps improve the model accuracy by incorporating all network scenarios experienced by different vehicles.
+In addition to latency, FL has shortcomings in server centralisation, where exchanging large updates between the participants and the server yield a high overhead on the server.
+To overcome this challenge, \cite{[34]} employs the blockchain technique, in which the distributed ledger is shared with each vehicle and maintains copies of the global and private models available and verified by each vehicle, relieving the pressure imposed on the central server. \cite{[9.3]} studies the use of FL setting within the context of URLLC in vehicular networks.
+It mainly focuses on proposing a distributed joint transmit power and resource allocation framework that can reduce the power consumption of vehicular users while ensuring low-latency communications.